cs4241-22a/a1-gettingstarted/README.md

         * Python
         * unit testing
 4. Complete some technical and/or design achievements (see below).
 5. Test your project to make sure that when someone goes to your main page, it displays correctly.
-You can do this locally by simply running `node server.js` from within the assignment directory.
+You can do this locally by simply running `node server.ts` from within the assignment directory.

 6. Modify the README file according to the specification below.
 7. Commit and push all your changes to GitHub.